-- ECG (electrocardiogram) – An echocardiogram is a test which takes a graphic tracing of the electrical activity of the heart.
+- ECG (electrocardiogram) – An echocardiogram is a test that takes a graphic tracing of the electrical activity of the heart.
 This can help the veterinarian diagnose heart disease, valvular or structural deformities or disturbances.

-- X-Ray or ultrasound- To evaluate the size of the heart as well as look at the internal structures and blood vessels.
+- X-Ray or ultrasound – To evaluate the size of the heart as well as look at the internal structures and blood vessels.